kontainapp/km/tools/faktory/README.md

 `container` will refer to docker container and `kontainer` with a `k` will refer to kontain kontainer.

-`status`: proposal

 ## Conversion

 The faktory tool will convert a container to a kontain kontainer.
 A container uses overlayfs to merge all layers of containers together.
 Some of these layers contain the base OS, some contain the language runtimes + installed libraries such as nodejs or python, and lastly some layers contain the application payloads.
 The mechanism of the conversion will be to remove the OS and language runtime layer, and replace these layers with kontain generated base images.

-For now, after identifying all the layers, we will glue all the layers together using `overlayfs` to merge into a final rootfs for the new image.
+Faktory will glue all the layers together using `overlayfs` to merge into a final rootfs for the new image.
+Then we use `docker import` to import the rootfs as a new image, squashing all the layers into a single rootfs layer.
+However, the new image will not have any metadata.
+These metadata will need to be restored.

+Docker assumes the metadata of the image will not be changed unless a new image is created.
+There is also no easy way to edit the metadata stored in docker directly as the content of the metadata is hashed to become ID (digest sha256) and a number of places internally docker checks if the hash match.

+To work around the issue, we `docker save` the image, restore the metadata from the source container, compute the hash and make the right edits, and last `docker load` the resulting image back as the final `kontainer`.
+The image exported through `docker save` is self contained, so we have a chance to edit the metadata without failing all the docker hash checkings.
+It's important to note that this is reverse enginered process, and are not officially supported APIs.

 ### Assumptions